 President François Hollande has said France is ready to punish those responsible for a suspected chemical attack in Syria last week, invoking the world’s “responsibility to protect” civilians in the country where tens of thousands have died since a civil war broke out more than two years ago.

 Like American and British leaders, Hollande said he was certain a nerve agent had been deployed by forces loyal to Syria’s president, Bashar Assad.

-Opposition activists have accused the regime last week of gassing hundreds of civilians in a suburb of the capital Damascus, prompting France’s foreign minister, Laurent Fabius, to call on the world to respond with “force.”
+Opposition activists have accused the regime of gassing hundreds of civilians in a suburb of the capital Damascus, prompting France’s foreign minister, Laurent Fabius, to call on the world to respond with “force.”

 The nearest American aircraft carriers, the USS Harry S. Truman and Nimitz, are both deployed in the Arabian Sea.

-“Not responding strongly to the Syrian chemical event would open the way for savagery in our era,” the paper argued.
+“Not responding strongly to the Syrian chemical event would open the way for savagery in our era,” the paper argues.
 “No one can then predict what fanatics and tyrants might turn to weapons of mass destruction tomorrow, believing they will only open themselves up to denunciations.”

-The regime claims that the rebels used the gas themselves, possibly to compel other countries to intervene in what is now a bloody sectarian war as well as a proxy fight between the Sunni powers in the Middle East and Assad’s ally Iran.
+The regime claims that the rebels used the gas themselves, possibly to compel Western countries to intervene in what is now a bloody sectarian war as well as a proxy fight between the Sunni powers in the Middle East and Assad’s ally Iran.